jguamie/algorithms/README.md

 * Skip all of Week 5.
 * Study Week 6: Hash Tables section only.
 ### LeetCode - Easy
 Many LeetCode Medium and Difficult problems are advanced versions of Easy problems.
 Practicing and understanding a large number of Easy problems builds a strong foundation to set you up for success with Medium/Hard problems.
-Also, going through a high volume of Easy problems will build your coding speed.
+Also, going through a high volume of Easy problems will increase your coding speed.
 * Complete all of the [LeetCode Easy Collection](https://leetcode.com/explore/interview/card/top-interview-questions-easy/)
 ### Graphs
 You should expect to get asked a couple graph questions at Google.
 Don't bother interviewing if you haven't mastered and memorized graph algorithms.
 Also, get comfortable in recognizing when a problem requires a graph solution instead of a binary tree solution (and vice versa).